soumyajitsamanta/Subreddit-Display-UI/Readme.md

 ng build -c production
 ```

-Already build dist is also given in dist/front-end-test folder.
+Already build dist is in dist/front-end-test folder.
 It can run directly from any server which can host it.

 ```sh
 cd dist/front-end-test